Shubh556/Tweet/README.md

 - 🖼️ Image Support : Tweets can include images along with text
 - 🗒️ Tweet Display : Tweets appear on the homepage in reverse chronological order
 - 🔑 Forgot Password : Users can reset their password by clicking "Forgot Password."
 An email with a reset link is sent to their registered email for easy password change
-- 🔓 Change Password: Users can change their password when they are loged in
+- 🔓 Change Password : Users can change their password when they are loged in
 - ✉️ SMTP Configuration : Email system setup required for sending Activation/Forgot Password emails